 Artificial Intelligence (“AI”) Technologies

-Life Sciences Technologies
+Healthcare and Life Sciences Technologies

 With an engineering background that includes evaluating technologies impacting human health, Brian helps healthcare academics, practitioners, and life sciences companies protect their inventions, enforce intellectual property rights, and defend against patent infringement claims.
 Examples include: